finos/htc-grid/docs/workshop/content/30_monitoring/40_submitting_multiple_tasks/_index.en.md

 kubectl delete -f ~/environment/aws-htc-grid/generated/batch-task-test.yaml
 ```

+### Static Scaling

+You can also force a static scaling activity, instead of using the HPA

 ### Checking the dashboards

 To check how the Scaling exercise has gone, you can re-visit a few of the dashboards that we have already explored in this section.